UB-IoT-Lab/CBRSdata/README.md

 # CBRS KPI and Weather Datasets
-The dataset has been introduced in the following papers.
+**The dataset has been introduced in the following papers**.
 If you find this data helpful, please cite:

 > Dash, B. K., Caezza, J. A., & Malandra, F. (2024).
 Propagation Analysis in the CBRS Spectrum: Path Loss Characterization and Environmental Impacts.
 Authorea Preprints.
 [[arXiv](https://doi.org/10.36227/techrxiv.173144788.88858804/v1)] [[Bibtex]()]